marychew97/python_tutorial/README.md

 fourth.py includes how to handle exceptions, classes and objects, init function, class versus instance variables, inheritance, multiple inheritance, threading

 # Web Crawler
-Titles with links and the details are extracted from the website https://www.nomadicmatt.com/ using python
+Titles with links and the details are extracted from the website https://www.nomadicmatt.com/ using python (requests)

+# Web Frequency Counter
+Extracted from the website https://www.nomadicmatt.com/travel-blog using requests Extracted words, remove symbols and count the word frequency